SwathiBotlapally/WEEK2/README.md

-# 🎓 Student Grade Calculator (Python)
+# 🎓 Student Grade Calculator

-This is a simple Python project for beginners to understand:
+## 📌 Project Description
+This project is a Python-based Student Grade Calculator that takes student marks as input and assigns grades (A, B, C, D, F) with encouraging messages.

+---

+## 🛠️ Technical Requirements
+- Python 3.x
-- If-else statements
+- if-elif-else statements
 - Functions
-- Loops (optional)
+- Input validation (0–100)
-- Basic error handling
+- while loop for error handling

-It asks the user to enter marks (0–100) and calculates the grade with a motivational message.

 ---

-## 💡 Features

-✔ Calculates Grade (A, B, C, D, F)
-✔ Gives encouraging message for each grade
-✔ Handles invalid inputs
-✔ Beginner-friendly code with comments
+## 📝 Grading Logic
+- A: 90–100
+- B: 80–89
+- C: 70–79
+- D: 60–69
+- F: 0–59

 ---

-## 🧑‍💻 How to Run
+## ▶️ How to Run

-1. Install Python 3
-2. Download this project folder
-3. Open terminal / command prompt
+1. Open terminal or command prompt
+2. Navigate to project folder
-4. Run:
+3. Run: